Open-Source-Software-Development/class-scheduler/project_install_and_setup/virtualenv_install_and_tutorial/README.txt

 For the batch file 'install_virtual_env.bat'

-Assumptions: python3 and pip are already installed
+Assumptions: python3 and pip are already installed and avaliable in the environment path

 How to install:

-Start cmd prompt as Admin
-cd into folder containing script
+Start cmd prompt as Admin, I use anaconda as the environment path already includes pip.
+If you use the normal command line ensure that pip is accessible by simply running 'pip' you should get a help message instead of an error message saying 'no such command' cd into folder containing script
 Type the name of this file then hit enter
 INFO: errors will occur as the script checks which python environment variable your system uses